act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 This rule specifically targets links within the exact same context.
 Links with identical name that are in identical (but not the same) contexts also fail [2.4.4 Link Purpose (In Context)][sc244].
 However, defining "identical context" unambiguously was not really possible and was left out of this rule.

 Links that are [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general) are covered by the exception mentioned in Success Criterion 2.4.4 Link Purpose (In Context).
 If the links are ambiguous to users in general, users of assistive technologies are not at a disadvantage when viewing the links, which makes it more of a general user experience concern than an accessibility issue.

+This rule contains Failed Examples that use background informative images without an alternative text to convey information.
+This leads also [success criterion 1.1.1 Non-text Content][sc111] to fail.
+Similarly, the visual position of the elements allows sighted users to disambiguate the target links thanks to their vertical alignment with the images above.
+This causes issues under [success criterion 1.3.1 Info and Relationships][sc131] as relationships conveyed visually are not programmatically determined.

 ### Bibliography